How to boost your immune system naturally

 A 2004 randomized study found that elderberry was effective, safe, and cost-effective treatment for the flu, and in fact, other studies found that elderberry inhibited the early stages of infection by blocking key viral -proteins necessary for viral attachment and entry into the cell.
 Now that is some powerful anti-viral protection.

 There is an expressed concern that elderberry may cause a cytokine storm.
 That means that one gets a bigger inflammation than is needed thereby causing more organ damage.

 There isn’t enough evidence to support this yet fully.
 The best thing to do is if worried about a cytokine storm then don’t take elderberry.

-See this post for further discussion on Cytokine storm and COVID 19
+See this post for further discussion on the Cytokine storm and COVID 19

-Ginger was heavily used in Ayurvedic medicine and ginger has the ability to breaks down toxins in the bloodstream through its warming effect.
+Ginger was heavily used in Ayurvedic medicine and ginger has the ability to break down toxins in the bloodstream through its warming effect.